glyph/Fritter/docs/persistence.rst

-Fritter provides a function, :py:func:`fritter.persistent.json.schedulerAtPath`, which does most of this work for you, returning a contextmanager that either loads or creates a ????????????????????????.
+Fritter provides a function, :py:func:`fritter.persistent.json.schedulerAtPath`, which does most of this work for you, returning a contextmanager that either loads or creates a :py:class:`Scheduler <fritter.scheduler.Scheduler>`.

 .. literalinclude:: json_basic_reminder.py
-   :pyobject: schedulerLoaded
+   :pyobject: runScheduler

 Now to put *all* of that together, we'll look at the command-line.
 If the user specifies any arguments, the first should be an integer number of seconds, and